On centralizers of parabolic subgroups in Coxeter groups: Introduction

 Here the first factor $Z(W_I)$ is the center of $W_I$ whose structure is well known; the second factor $W^{\perp I}$ is the subgroup generated by the reflections along the roots orthogonal to all roots associated to the subsystem $(W_I,I)$ of $(W,S)$; and the third factor $B_I$ is a certain subgroup.
 For the second factor $W^{\perp I}$, an existing general theorem implies that such a reflection subgroup $W^{\perp I}$ forms a Coxeter group with canonical generating set; in this paper we give an explicit description of the canonical generating set and the corresponding fundamental relations of $W^{\perp I}$ by using some graphs and some $2$-cell complex.
 The conjugation action of the third factor $B_I$ on $W^{\perp I}$ induces automorphisms on $W^{\perp I}$ as a Coxeter system, i.e., those leaving the canonical generating set invariant.
 We describe the subgroup $B_I$ as an extension of the fundamental group $Y_I$ of the above-mentioned $2$-cell complex by certain symmetries, and determine the action of $B_I$ in terms of this complex.

 One may feel that the above-mentioned result is similar to the preceding result on the normalizer $N_W(W_I)$ of $W_I$ given by Brigitte Brink and Robert B.\ Howlett \cite{Bri-How} (or by Howlett \cite{How} for the case of a finite $W$).
 In fact, our decomposition of the centralizer looks like the decomposition of the normalizer given by their work, and some properties of our decomposition are derived from the corresponding properties for normalizers.
 However, it is worthy to emphasize that some fundamental properties of our decomposition are essentially new and desirable, and cannot be derived from the result on normalizers.
-Moreover, those new properties enable us to prove (under a certain assumption on $I$) the following strong property, which is another main result of this paper, of the centralizer $Z_W(W_I)$ that has been known for neither the centralizers nor the normalizers: The above-mentioned subgroup $Y_I$ of $Z_W(W_I)$ (which occupies a fairly large part of the third factor $B_I$) acts \emph{trivially} on every finite irreducible component of the Coxeter group $W^{\perp I}$.
+Moreover, those new properties enable us to prove (under a certain assumption on $I$) the following strong property, which will be included in a forthcoming paper by the author, of the centralizer $Z_W(W_I)$ that has been known for neither the centralizers nor the normalizers: The above-mentioned subgroup $Y_I$ of $Z_W(W_I)$ (which occupies a fairly large part of the third factor $B_I$) acts \emph{trivially} on every finite irreducible component of the Coxeter group $W^{\perp I}$.
 (This novel property plays a central role in the author's recent study on the isomorphism problem in Coxeter groups; see \cite{Nui_ref}.)
 Thus the result of this paper is not just an analogy of the preceding result, but gives further novel insights into the structural properties of Coxeter groups.
 See Section \ref{sec:intro_related} for detailed explanations.
 Conversely, as a by-product of our result, we also give another decomposition of $N_W(W_I)$ which shares the above-mentioned desirable properties with the decomposition of $Z_W(W_I)$.